Dennis Scott (basketball): Rest of career

 In addition to his seven-year career with Orlando, Scott also spent short stints with other teams.
 On September 24, 1997, he was traded to the Dallas Mavericks for Derek Harper and Ed O'Bannon.
-Scott had been traded to the Mavericks after a tumultuous off-season where Scott, frustrated over playing for the Magic as well as with the Magic organization, had a meltdown at a Summer camp event he was a guest at for children, blaring music with explicit lyrics and throwing thinly veiled insults at the Magic organization.
+Scott had been traded to the Mavericks after a tumultuous off-season where Scott, frustrated over playing for the Magic as well as with the Magic organization, had a meltdown at a summer camp event for children he was a guest at, blaring music with explicit lyrics and throwing thinly veiled insults at the Magic organization.
 Midway through the 1997–98 season, the Mavericks traded Scott to the Phoenix Suns for Cedric Ceballos.
 He also played for the New York Knicks, Minnesota Timberwolves (1998–99) and the Vancouver Grizzlies (1999–2000).
 Scott did not play in the 2000–01 NBA season after being cut by the Washington Wizards in training camp.
 In 2001, he attempted an NBA comeback with the Los Angeles Lakers (with ex-Orlando teammates Shaquille O'Neal and Brian Shaw) but due to the abundance of veteran talent already on the roster, the Lakers decided to go with another player and cut Scott after training camp.